 Back to that money from the state.
 Vermont is one of eight states that doesn't actually fund their libraries at a state level.
 While the state pays for things like design and implementation of a summer reading program, and some bookmobile and courier services, all funding for Vermont's public libraries is local, either from property taxes or endowments.
 Here's a copy of the Vermont School report from 1900 talking about Vermont's library history.
 First library in 1791, but nearly 100 years later there were only seven public libraries in the state.
 The Hazen Law in 1894 gave $100 (about $3000 in today's money) for materials to any town wanting to build a public library.
 By 1900 the state had over 100 free public libraries.
 As of now, 97 percent of Vermont's population has public library service available and the state library is working on that last three percent.
 Here are a few interesting facts about them....

 Right now the number of Vermont's libraries hovers around 183.
-We may have just gotten another one when the town of Pittsfield voted at their town meeting last month to allocate some money for their formerly all-volunteer library.
+We may have just gotten another one: the town of Pittsfield voted at their town meeting last year to allocate some money for their formerly all-volunteer library.
 This is great news!
 But I'll have to change the name of my quest :D

 There are some visualizations that can help you imagine this.
 Our rectangularish state is the wrong sized rectangle for viewing on slides.
 These maps are available at the state library website.
 The library with the largest collection is Fletcher Free with 172,522 items